portsmouth/Trinity/README.md

 Inject velocity, heat or media into the simulation.

+The temperature field `vec4 T` is in general 4 arbitrary scalar fields which are advected with the flow, which can be used to influence the dynamics in whatever fashion.
+(For example, one of these fields could be used to represent density of fuel, if simulating combustion).
+The medium density and albedo fields are "special" in the sense that they determine the absorption and scattering of the rendered media.

 Note that the simulation time starts at `0.0`, incrementing by one timestep each frame (looping on reaching max_timesteps).